Restructuring to get rid of an employee

 Unless the business can prove the restructure was based on a genuine commercial reason and that the process was fair and reasonable, you could face an expensive settlement or be on the wrong side of a ruling by the Fair Work Commission (read: even more expensive!).

 In short, restructuring is not the tool for handling an employee’s bad behaviour or poor performance.
-You need to manage performance or behavioural issues using the proper processes.

-When to restructure
+When is it appropriate to restructure a business?

 Restructuring is a process that aims to ensure the company has the right roles set up in the right way to meet its business objectives and customers’ needs.